laravel/vapor-docs/1.0/introduction.md

 ### Dashboard Authorization

 Vapor UI exposes a dashboard at the `/vapor-ui` URI.
-By default, you won't be able to access this dashboard.
-However, within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method that controls access to the Vapor UI dashboard.
-You are free to modify this gate as needed to restrict access to your Vapor UI dashboard:
+Within your `app/Providers/VaporUiServiceProvider.php` file, there is a `gate` method that controls access to the Vapor UI dashboard.
+By default, all visitors are restricted.
+You should modify this gate as needed to grant access to your Vapor UI dashboard:

 ```php
 /**